 International Investors Benefit from B-BBEE in South Africa – Brand SA Challenges Mainstream Narratives

-South Africa is facing international criticism on various fronts.
-Much of this narrative is rooted in misinformation.
+South Africa is facing international criticism on various fronts regarding its Black Economic Empowerment policies.
+This criticism is rooted in misinformation.

 — Thoko Modise is the General Manager: Communications at Brand South Africa